Drjacky/Drjacky/README.md

-An Android Developer with over 13 years of Software and Web development experience in a broad range of industries, including Financial, Electronics, and Software.
-More than 11 years of my experience covers designing, performing and testing Android applications on Mobile, Tablet, TV and Connected Cars in IoT.
+An Android Developer with 14+ years of experience in Software development across diverse sectors including Finance, Electronics, and Software.
+Specializing in designing, testing, and implementing Android applications for various platforms, I've also excelled in leading both projects and cross-functional teams.

-I've dedicated myself to learning state-of-the-art technologies to increase development efficiency.
-Passionate about learning and sharing knowledge, with experience in large-scale and startup companies.
+My journey underscores a commitment to mastering cutting-edge technologies to enhance development efficiency.
+Passionate about continuous learning and knowledge-sharing, I've contributed my expertise to both large enterprises and dynamic startups.
+My leadership experience equips me to guide teams toward successful project delivery while nurturing a collaborative and innovative environment.